pratikmulpury/lab-layout/README.md

 # lab-layout

-An example styled HTML file to modify to create a new layout.
+A simple page about drinks with style to be modified to have a new layout.